veprbl/libepecur/README.md

 Installation
 ============

-In order to build toolset you will need cmake, boost-devel, root, git.
+In order to build toolset you will need cmake, boost-devel, gsl, root, git.

     mkdir build
     cd build